Decided 2018-11-14. Formas' Scientific Council has made its funding decision for the annual open call for mobility starting grants.

 Grant applications will be evaluated in one of Formas review panels for the Annual open call.
 The applicant may suggest up to three review panels in order of priority from the list in the application form.
 In cases where Formas considers the competence for evaluation of an application to be more relevant in another review panel than in the three panels suggested, the application may be transferred to another review panel - after consultation with the applicant.
 Information about review panel areas.
+External link.

 The review panels are problem-oriented and broadly defined in order to encompass the areas of responsibility of Formas.
 Each panel comprises both active researchers and users of research results who are qualified to assess potential societal benefit.
 Researchers comprise the majority of the panel members.
 The panels possess the expertise required to review applications within the humanities, the natural and social sciences as well as research in the areas of health and engineering within Formas' areas of responsibility.
 The panels also review multi- and interdisciplinary research.

 Applications are evaluated with respect to Scientific Quality and Societal Relevance.
 This is addressed by the following five evaluation criteria.

 - Method and performance

 - Scientific competence.
 For Mobility Starting Grants the strength and competitiveness of the research environment should be assessed for the home and the host organisation(s) under this criteria.

 - Potential societal value of the research topic